Smock mill: Michigan

+De Zwaan, at Windmill Island in Holland, Michigan, is an eight-sided Dutch smock mill and working grain mill.
+The mill was brought from the Netherlands to Holland in 1964 and reconstructed there in 1964–1965.

 New York

-The East End of Long Island in New York is known for its numerous extant smock mills.
-These windmills, originating in the late 18th century, were primarily used for grain grinding.
-Characterized by their wooden coverings resembling smocks, these mills have evolved from agricultural necessities to important historical symbols, embodying the region's heritage.
-Today, they are often central to preservation efforts, reflecting their value beyond their original functional use.
+Farmers on the east end of Long Island in the state of New York have used smock mills since 1795 to process grain.

 Rhode Island

 The Jamestown Windmill built in 1787 on North Road is a smock mill.
 It is on Wanton Farm and currently belongs to the Jamestown Historical Society.
 It is on the National Register of Historic Places.